Don't be the next

 Claude Code

-Anthropic's terminal-based coding agent runs natively inside the VM.
+Anthropic's terminal agent runs natively in the VM.
 Authenticate once and let it pull dependencies, run tests, and refactor against your shared repo.

 Codex